 You need copyright permission to:

-Even if an instructor uses their work, they may not have the right to reproduce and distribute it.
+Even if an instructor uses their own work, they may not have the right to reproduce and distribute it.
 The work could be considered a work-for-hire or the instructor could have transferred their reproduce and distribute rights to a publisher when their work was published.
 In these cases the ownership of the materials may belong to the institution or publisher.
 Depending on that institution's copyright policies or the publishers policies, specific permission to reproduce these materials may have to be obtained.

 There are two options for obtaining copyright permission.
 You may contact the copyright holder directly or use an authorized licensing agent such as Copyright Clearance Center.
 Complete and accurate information is required to expedite the process.
 The American Association of Publishers suggests that the following information be collected about the requested material: